 Different traders will look at different types of technical analysis indicators and take the appropriate action.
 However, as we have shown above, taking one indicator in isolation can still leave a lot open to individual interpretation.

 Learn about Risk Management

-To be a successful futures trader (or any type of trader), you need to appreciate and put into place a risk management strategy.
-In essence, this ensures that your heart never rules your head: It helps you look towards maximizing your profits; you are also able to minimize your losses.
+To be a successful futures trader (or any type of trader), you need to appreciate and implement a risk management strategy.
+In essence, this ensures that your heart never rules your head: It helps you maximize your profits; you can also minimize your losses.
 It is as essential to minimize your losses as it is to run your winners!

-Let’s jump back our earlier time machine example and go back to 1800s.
-As a grain producer shipping your goods halfway around the world it makes sense to know the selling price before you actually deliver.
+Let’s jump back to our earlier time machine example and go back to the 1800s.
+As a grain producer shipping your goods halfway around the world, it makes sense to know the selling price before you actually deliver.
 You can then work out your costs and profit.
-This way the buyer is able to add a degree of stability to their business pricing structure.
-The alternative is to load your ship, sail halfway around the world only to find the price of grain has collapsed and you are losing money!
+This way, the buyer can add a degree of stability to their business pricing structure.
+The alternative is to load your ship, sail halfway around the world only to find the price of grain has collapsed, and you are losing money!

 Build a Trade Plan

 Building your very own trade plan is vitally important.
 If you don’t have a destination point, then how can you plan how to get there?
 Individual trade plans will be very different, very personal, and are not necessarily set in stone – you always need to be flexible.
 There are numerous issues to taking into consideration such as:-